erdogant/hgboost/docs/source/Examples.rst

 Examples
 ''''''''''

-Learn new model with gridsearch and train-test set
+Learn new model with hgboost and train-test set
 --------------------------------------------------

 AAA